 Install a separate (properly sized) disconnect switch near the furnace so that power can be turned off for servicing.
-Before connecting the thermostat or the power wiring, check to make sure the wires will be long enough for servicing at a later date.
-Remove the blower access panel to check the length of the wire.
+Before connecting the thermostat check to make sure the wires will be long enough for servicing at a later date.
+Make sure that thermostat wire is long enough to facilitate future removal of blower for service.

 Complete the wiring connections to the equipment.
-Use the provided unit wiring diagram.
-See Figure 60 and for "EL296 Units With Blower Drive" on page 49.
-Field wiring diagrams begin on page 44.
+Use the provided unit wiring diagram and the field wiring diagram shown in FIGURE 59.
 Use 18-gauge wire or larger that is suitable for Class II rating for thermostat connections.

-Electrically ground the unit according to local codes or, in the absence of local codes, according to the current National Electric Code (ANSI/NFPA No. 70).
+Failure to use properly sized wiring and circuit breaker may result in property damage.
+Size wiring and circuit breaker(s) per Product Specifications bulletin (EHB) and unit rating plate.
+Electrically ground the unit according to local codes or, in the absence of local codes, according to the current National Electric Code (ANSI/NFPA No. 70) for the USA and current Canadian Electric Code part 1 (CSA standard C22.1) for Canada.
 A green ground wire is provided in the field make-up box.

-NOTE - The EL296UHV furnace contains electronic components that are polarity sensitive.
+NOTE - The EL296UHE furnace contains electronic components that are polarity sensitive.
 Make sure that the furnace is wired correctly and is properly grounded.